jl02142/OrthoRefine/README.md

 ### Eukaryote data
 While we found OrthoRefine to function on eukaryote data (<i>Saccharomyces</i>), it will not function with all eukaryote datasets.
 OrthoRefine currently requires the "locus_tag" column to contain data in the RefSeq feature table file.
 Some eukaryote data at RefSeq is missing the "locus_tag" information.
 Additonally, OrthoRefine currently does not handle the repeated gene identifier from isoforms in the annotation.
 A planned future update would resolve these issues.

+A modified input file may be submitted to tell OrthoRefine if a genome is linear or circular (second column c or l) and if it is archaea, bacteria, or eukaryote (third column a, b, or e).
+Circular genomes have their ends compared for syntenty (the window can "overflow" from one end to the other) while linear genes do not; by default, OrthoRefine analyzes all genomes as circular.
+Genomes denoted as archaea or bacteria will have operons detected by the gene gap method [(Yan and Moult.
+2006.)](https://pubmed.ncbi.nlm.nih.gov/16755590/); by default, OrthoRefine does not consider operons.
+An operon may only count once per window for a match regardless of how many genes in the operon would have matched, the window is extended to account for this.

+>GCF_000005845.2 c b\
+>GCF_013892435.1 c b\
+>GCF_016904755.1 c b\
+>GCF_902709585.1 l e

 ## Running OrthoRefine

 OrthoRefine may be run indepdently of OrthoFinder or a support script, [master_OrthoRefine.sh](https://github.com/jl02142/OrthoRefine/blob/main/master_OrthoRefine.sh), may be used to download the data files and run OrthoFinder and OrthoRefine with a single command.